 Day-to-day responsibility and management of Addleshaw Goddard’s tax operations is delegated to the Head of Partnership Tax who is supported by a team of appropriately qualified individuals who work alongside our external tax advisers to meet the Firm's UK tax obligations.
 The Head of Partnership Tax reports to the Firm's Chief Financial Officer (CFO) who forms part of the Firm's Executive and sits on its Board.

 As for all businesses, tax risks exist where there is uncertainty (for example, due to the interpretation of tax law, or the practical implementation of tax law in an operational or tax compliance situation).

 The CFO is also responsible for ensuring that tax risk policies and procedures are adhered to across the business.
-In this regard, Addleshaw Goddard has a system of internal controls over tax compliance processes that include segregation of duties, initial and second levels of review and, where appropriate, reconciliation checks to underlying systems to provide additional control over accuracy of tax numbers.
+In this regard, Addleshaw Goddard has a system of internal controls over tax compliance processes that include segregation of duties, initial and second levels of review and, where appropriate, reconciliation checks to underlying systems to provide additional controls over the accuracy of the tax figures used.

 3. Our approach towards tax planning in relation to UK taxation

 In delivering our business objectives, we take account of tax laws in every territory in which we operate.
 However, Addleshaw Goddard seeks to create value for our partners and as a result we may respond to tax incentives and reliefs, where appropriate, in a way that is consistent with HMRC and government policy and the commercial objectives of the business.
 We will not seek to engage in any transactions that are artificial or contrived.

 As appropriate, Addleshaw Goddard will seek external professional tax advice to ensure that any such incentives and reliefs are applied legitimately, particularly if the outcome of a transaction (or its tax treatment) is uncertain or complex.

 4. Our dealings with HMRC